timedomain-tech/ACE_sequence_file/README.md

 Aces is a file format specifically designed for vocal synthesis that is simple, open, user-friendly, and powerful.
 It has been widely used in our vocal synthesis API to meet the vast majority of user requirements.
 It offers high extensibility and is also highly readable.

 ## Features
-- Easy-to-read, human-editable json-based format
+- Easy-to-read, human-editable JSON-based format
 - Multi-language support
 - Introduce piece parameters that allow for the use of curves to represent pitch and energy across the entire piece